-Most hotels are located in the main Santorini resorts of Fira and Imerovigli, both an ideal choice for those looking for a lively buzz; a quieter time awaits those who edge further north along the caldera rim.
+Most holiday hotels are located in the main Santorini resorts of Fira and Imerovigli, both of which are an ideal choice for those looking for a lively buzz; a quieter time awaits those visitors who edge a little further north along the caldera rim.

 Santorini beaches are mostly confined to the south-east coast where a long strip of black volcanic sand runs from Kamari to Perivolos.
 Not everyone takes to the grey and gritty volcanic sand which can sizzle with trapped summer heat.
 The western side of the island rings the caldera, the flooded volcano crater, and it is just one long crescent of near-vertical cliff.
 There are a few beaches north-east and south-west but they tend to be small, with sparse facilities.